2018-usfca-cs-640-fall/lesmaeili-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 As I was searching literature, I found a study that has a better design for the purpose of the central question that I am trying to answer.
 In this study done by Ying et al(Ying *et al.*, 2015), a much larger sample size of 71 was recruited.
 In addtion, there were certain exclusion criteria for who could be accepted into the study design in order to control for confounders.
 I would follow a similar design if I were to contstruct my own study.
 I would then perform ANOVA or ANOSIM to find out if the differnces seen between groups is statistically significant.

 In conclusion, my analysis was sucessful in exploring how the data collected by Fierer et al can be used to investigate the relation between the skin microbiome and aging.
 My analysis shows that there are differences in compostion and abundance of sequnces in each unique age group.
-However, because of the small sample size, we are limited to draw conclusions.
-Further studeis with larger sample size are needed to lead the way to the creation of novel therapeutics that could slow down aging.
+However, because of the small sample size, we are limited to draw meaningful conclusions.
+Further studeis with larger sample size are needed to lead the way to the creation of novel biologic therapeutics that could slow down aging.

 Sources Cited
 =============